 - Attend residential, campus and community events to increase student contact

-- Provide a welcome letter to students of your assigned residence halls (3-4 buildings) introducing yourself describing the Faculty-In-Residence role within the residential community
+- Provide a welcome letter to students introducing yourself describing the Faculty-In-Residence role within the residential community

-- Provide reports twice a semester of FIR activities and submit yearly e-portfolio
+- Provide reports twice a semester of FIR activities and submit yearly report

-- Maintain a running e-portfolio of initiatives, including photos & brief initiative descriptions
+- Maintain a running record of initiatives, including photos & brief initiative descriptions

 - Participate in an annual FIR review and reappointment process as requested